UofABioinformaticsHub/GumCreek2012/scripts/04_geneAnalysis.md

 | GO:0016783 | sulfurtransferase activity             | MF  |        2 |  0.04374 |  0.001321 |  0.03518 |
 | GO:0010043 | response to zinc ion                   | BP  |        2 |  0.04374 |  0.001321 |  0.03518 |

 Table: Gene Ontologies considered as enriched amongst the set of 46 genes within 20kb of the significant SNPs.
-The number of genes matching eachterm is given in the 'Observed' column.
+The number of genes matching each term is given in the 'Observed' column.

 ## Genes within 40kb